-A new book looks at the rise and fall of "The Bond King."
-It's a wild ride.
+A new book looks at the life and ideas of Milton Friedman.

 In a new book, Nobel Prize-winning economist Angus Deaton offers a scathing critique of American politics and economic policy.

 Weekends is a weekly dispatch packed with top stories from around the state, including politics, health, economy, sports, arts, events and more.

 More than 70 percent of American fathers return to work less than two weeks after having a baby.
 Here is why I'm not one of them.

 A blockbuster new study finds that America's elite private colleges are systematically giving huge advantages to rich kids over their equally bright, yet less privileged peers.

 Over the last century, we've seen a huge improvement in the accuracy of weather forecasts.
 A new study suggests these better forecasts have tremendous value for our lives and our economy.

 Over the last few decades, states and counties across America have liberalized the use of fireworks.
 It's just one reason why sales of fireworks have exploded.

 Like an increasing number of national parks in the United States, Mount Vesuvius has begun rationing access with a quota system.
 The system has had some problems.